 Figure 5.
 Predicted influence scores for each recorded individual (colored dots) in the 5 study groups (vertical axis).
-Dot color indicates individual status as shown in the legend, dot size is proportional to the quantity of data available. (a) Turning influence score represents the probability that the group turns toward the same direction (left or right) that individual was moving to. (b) Speeding influence score represents the probability that the group speeds up after that individual had sped up towards the front of the group.
+Dot color indicates individual status as shown in the legend, dot size is proportional to the quantity of data available. (a) Turning influence score represents the probability that the group turns toward the same direction (left or right) that individual was moving to. (b) Speeding influence score represents the probability that the group speeds up after that individual has sped up towards the front of the group.